iulianraduat/save-restore-editors/README.md

   - Save and restore tabs: allows overwriting of exiting saved group with the same name
   - default false
+  - Relevant only for 'Save and restore editors: Save all open text editors'

 - saveRestoreEditors.confirmAction:

-  - Save and restore tabs: ask for confirmation of destructive actions (like overwriting saved groups)
+  - Save and restore tabs: ask for confirmation of overwriting or deleting saved groups
   - default true
+  - Relevant only for save, re-save and delete actions

 ## Known Issues